"Hitler's Gift to the Jews was one of the most

 Valie found total chaos.
 None of the officials could offer help

-or assistance.
 She had no money or other assets, just the clothing

 on her back and a cardboard suitcase with a few extra tattered things